pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 34](images/Slide34.png)

 Transcriptome studies give more of a snapshot of mRNA expression levels at a given age.
 Each lens age here is an integral of all protein synthesized from T=0 up to the lens age.
-We can get something more like time snapshots by subtracting pars of ages.
+We can get something more like time snapshots by subtracting pairs of ages.
 E18 intensities minus E15 intensities should reflect protein synthesis in that 3 day interval.
 We can subtract successive ages and plot those differences.
 Only the 15 highest intensity proteins were used to avoid negative delta intensities.
-The differences are noisier; however, they do amplify the increasing abundances of the three (beta B2, alpha B, and gamma S) interesting proteins.
-This difference between times trick barely works for crystallins and cannot be used for lower abundance proteins.
+The differences are noisier; however, they do amplify the increasing abundances of the three interesting proteins (beta B2, alpha B, and gamma S).
+Unfortunately, this difference between ages trick barely works for crystallins and cannot be used for lower abundance proteins.

 ---